 10 Nonprofit Marketing Tips You Can Do Right Now

-We know nonprofits are always looking for new marketing ideas, especially ones they can do at a small cost.
+As a Nashville nonprofit marketing agency, we work with lots of nonprofits, and we know they’re always looking for new, low-cost marketing ideas.
 Here are 10 marketing tips that we see many of nonprofits not taking full advantage of right now.

 1. Stop auto-publishing your Facebook posts to your Twitter feed.